-Conducting Stops & Detentions: Lessons Learned Findings from Civil Rights Litigation
+Conducting Stops & Detentions: Lessons Learned Recommendations from Civil Rights Litigation

 • To build relationships and allow the community to ask questions